prysmaticlabs/documentation/docs/configure-prysm/stay-up-to-date.md

 If you are unsure where your folder location is the directory path will be printed when starting the validator client.
 This will typically be the location defined by `--data-dir` and by default found in a path that includes `Eth2`, base path different on each os.
-This file could also be found in the prysm wallet defined by `--wallet-dir` or has a default path that contains `Eth2Validators\prysm-wallet-v2\` which will be different on each os.
+This file could also be found in the Prysm wallet defined by `--wallet-dir` or has a default path that contains `Eth2Validators\prysm-wallet-v2\` which will be different on each os.

 :::